sheldonrobinson/docker-openfire/README.md

 Point your browser to http://localhost:9090 and follow the setup procedure to complete the installation.
 The [Build A Free Jabber Server In 10 Minutes](https://www.youtube.com/watch?v=ytUB5qJm5HE#t=246s) video by HAKK5 should help you with the configuration and also introduce you to some of its features.

 ## Persistence

-For the Openfire to preserve its state across container shutdown and startup you should mount a volume at `/var/lib/openfire`.

 > *The [Quickstart](#quickstart) command already mounts a volume for persistence.*